 Such expenses are crucial for calculating operating income, which is an important financial measure.
-Operating expense depends on several things, such as pricing strategy and overall management of the company.
+Operating expense depends on several things, such as pricing strategy and the company’s overall management.
 Therefore, a careful study of operating expenses gives a good idea of a company’s managerial flexibility and competency.

-Operating expense may be different for different companies.
+Operating expenses may be different for different companies.
 So, there is no one formula that fits all companies.
 However, the basic formula of an operating expenses formula is –

 Operating Expense = Office expense + insurance+ license fees+ salaries and wages + accounting expenses + supplies + utilities + maintenance and repairs+ property taxes+ license fees.

 This is not a comprehensive list of the operating expenses.
 Every company may have its own unique structure on the basis of its business.
 These expenses would be shown on the income statement and calculated along with other costs.

 Categories of Operating Expenses